dagu-org/dagu/README.md

 ### Minimal Definition

-Minimal DAG definition is as simple as follows:
+The minimal DAG definition is as simple as follows:

 ```yaml
 steps: